openstax/cookbook/README.md

 Documentation is handled via YARD.
 The [Solargraph gem](https://solargraph.org/guides/getting-started) can be used in popular editors for code completion.

+Run `yard server --reload` to watch for changes in your local codebase everytime you refresh the page.

+Navidate to `http://localhost:8808/` to view documentation in your browser.

 ### Specs

 Run `bundle exec rspec` to run the specs.  `rake rspec` probably does the same thing.